EmNudge/site/src/pages/notes/for-an-audience-of-one.md

 title: "For an audience of one"
 tags: general
 layout: ../../layouts/Blog.astro
-description: doing things for yourself
+summary: doing things for yourself
 ---

 I find lots of value in doing creative things.
 There's a real draw to it too.
 That is, on top of the benefits of producing it, I find it fun.

 I've had a few posts on the hackernews front page.
-An article of mine was read by [The Primagen](https://www.youtube.com/watch?v=zi0ZspvoLuo) which on its own has 100k views.
+An article of mine was read by [ThePrimeagen](https://www.youtube.com/watch?v=zi0ZspvoLuo) which on its own has 100k views.
 A [YouTube video](https://www.youtube.com/watch?v=uTJoJtNYcaQ) of my own has over 60k views.
 Altogether, my content has assuredly reached north of 500k people.
 That's a lot.

 Yet, lots of my content gets very little attention.
-My social medias have very few engaged followers.
+My social media accounts have very few engaged followers.
 My notes are read by very few people.
-Some of my videos has low viewer counts.
+Some of my videos have low viewer counts.

 If my goal was to become a niche micro celebrity, I'm failing terribly.
 I'm failing in a way that's clearly to do with my own lack of effort.